The flickering of light bulbs

 If one is working in an enviroment where is it of vital importance whether a part is moving or not (or rotating or not) then the choice of a lamp should be the one with low (<<40 %) modulation index value.

-6 Responses to “The flickering of light bulbs”
+6 replies on “The flickering of light bulbs”

 This is a brilliant website.
 I am planning the lighting in my kitchen so the info is really useful especially the luminance and dimmability data.
 Thank you.
 If there is one suggestion I could make, it would be to allow users to specific and select multiple lamps to be shown on the same chart so that comparisons are possible.
 Thank you…!!!